ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

-This August, our goal is to have an in-person meeting, but we recognize that travel opportunities may be limited.
+This August, we have planned a completely live, in-person meeting, but we recognize that for some, travel opportunities may be limited.
 Of course, your safety and health are paramount.
 As such, we plan to record a few sessions so those of you who cannot attend will get a taste of what to expect in the years ahead.

 While we’ve targeted our new UWC agenda to the decision-maker, problem-solver level, we welcome participants from all levels of your organization.